appsmithorg/appsmith-docs/website/docs/workflows/README.md

 ## Getting started with workflows

-Mastering the fundamentals of Appsmith Workflows is crucial for maximizing productivity and building robust applications.
+Learning the fundamentals of Appsmith Workflows is crucial for maximizing productivity and building robust applications.
 Begin exploring Appsmith Workflows with the comprehensive getting started tutorial.

 <div className="containerGridSampleApp">
    <div className="containerColumnSampleApp columnGrid column-one">